themobilecoder/personal-ai-server/README.md

 ## TODO:

-- Refactor fastify to use `plugins`
-- Separate files in `proxy-server` project
 - Make the Ollama model a variable instead of defaulting to `llama3.2`
-- Allow to create API keys to secure your own server for being accessed by anyone
+- Allow to create API keys to secure your own server from being accessed by anyone

 ## Licence